mensmediumtall/mensmediumtall.github.com/posts/fat.md

 but towards companies that use *us* to *their* advantage without giving us the promised product in return.

-(That said, it's worth noting that all though a MT from the regular section *might* be legitimately Medium Tall - but it's *extremely* rare to find one - whereas an MT from a big and tall section is almost always a XXL or XXXL relabeled)
+(That said, it's worth noting that although a MT from the regular section *might* be legitimately Medium Tall - but it's *extremely* rare to find one - whereas an MT from a big and tall section is almost always a XXL or XXXL relabeled)